Limited Linguistic Diversity in Embodied AI Datasets: POS Patterns

 \begin{itemize} \item The original instruction \item A tokenized breakdown, where each word was annotated with its: \begin{itemize} \item Lemma (root form) \item Part of speech (POS) tag \item Syntactic head (parent word in the dependency tree) \item Dependency label (e.g., ROOT, direct object, modifier, etc.) \end{itemize} \end{itemize}

 For qualitative examples related to each POS pattern, please refer to Figures \ref{tab:pos-patterns-examples1} and \ref{tab:pos-patterns-examples2}.

 The decision to use LLMs for the POS tagging task was driven by an exploratory, qualitative review of preliminary outputs from several traditional NLP tools.
 We evaluated spaCy models, including \texttt{en\_core\_web\_sm} and \texttt{en\_core\_web\_trf}, as well as StanfordNLP’s Stanza POS tagging model (\texttt{POSProcessor}).
 Across these models, including transformer-based variants, we observed recurring difficulties with the unconventional object naming conventions in the RT-1 dataset (e.g., \texttt{rxbar}).
 Several models also struggled to reliably distinguish between the noun ``can'' (e.g., referring to 7up cans in the dataset) and the verb ``can'' (expressing ability).
 During informal testing, the DeepSeek models appeared to handle these cases better more consistently; so we opted to build our POS tagging workflow around them.
+However, to emphasize, we did not conduct a quantitative comparison across parsers.

 The \textbf{BRIDGE} dataset is heavily characterized by prepositional phrases, frequently structuring instructions that specify spatial relationships between objects and the environment.
 This results in a high frequency of ADP (adpositions), NOUN (nouns), and DET (determiners), forming patterns, e.g. ``put the spoon on the cloth'', ``put the mangoes in a pan'', and ``Move the spatula near the egg.''
 While this structure ensures precision in command execution, it lacks syntactic variation beyond simple prepositional constructs, potentially limiting generalization to more complex spatial reasoning tasks.